jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 * Consul and service discovery
 * Adding HTTP/2 to the webbrowser support
-* Using a NoSQl Database instead of MySQL/MariaDB
+* Using a NoSQL Database instead of MySQL/MariaDB

 #### Notes